cryptichacker/cryptichacker.github.io/_posts/2020-11-14-psychobreak.md

 use gobuster with the medium wordlist to find the hidden directory.

 ![The_keeper](/assets/img/tryhackme/psychobreak/14.png)
-<p>After clicking on the link we are redirected to another page.</p>
+After clicking on the link we are redirected to another page.

 ![Save_yourself](/assets/img/tryhackme/psychobreak/15.png)
 A simple google image search would tell the answer right away.
 And we’ll get the keeper’s key.
 So let’s go to the final room given in the map.